 How bankruptcies work

-When you declare yourself bankrupt, almost all your debts is written off because you cannot afford to pay the outstanding debt.
-The process happens through a legal court and in the UK lasts one year.
+Almost all your debts are written off when you declare yourself bankrupt because you cannot pay the outstanding debt.
+The process happens through a legal court and, in the UK, lasts one year.

 What happens if I declare bankruptcy?